-Finished to a high standard throughout in a contemporary style, it offers quality holiday accommodation with tiled floors.
-The open plan living space is a delight with a modern, quality, fitted kitchen which is perfect for preparing family meals; leather comfortable seating with a unique wood burning stove for those chillier evenings is ideal for relaxing.
-Arches lead through to the spacious dining room where two sets of bi-fold doors open this area fully to the garden, making the most of those long summer days and evenings with a large paved terrace and 3 steps up to the lawn which gives plenty of space for children to play, while you enjoy an alfresco meal.
-There are 4 bedrooms off the super galleried landing, the 2 rear double rooms offer stunning views over the fields to the coast and out to sea.
+Finished to a high standard throughout in a contemporary style, it offers quality holiday accommodation with porcelain tiled floors on the ground floor and the whole property benefits from underfloor heating.
+The open plan living space is a delight with a modern, quality, fitted kitchen which is perfect for preparing family meals; comfortable seating with a Rais wood burning stove for those chillier evenings, ideal for relaxing.
+Arches lead through to the spacious dining room where three sets of bi-fold doors open this area fully to the enclosed garden, making the most of those long summer days and evenings with a large paved terrace and slope up to the lawn which gives plenty of space for children to play, while you enjoy an alfresco meal.
+There are 4 bedrooms off the super, galleried landing, the 2 rear double rooms offer stunning views over the fields to the coast, Strumble Head and out to sea.

-Situated on the edge of the village of Trefin, there is a good local pub, The Ship Inn and village post office/cafe/gallery all within walking distance; join the Pembrokeshire Coastal Path to explore this stunning rugged coastline with its hidden coves.
+Situated on the edge of the village of Trefin, there is a good local pub, The Ship Inn and The Mill Cafe and Gallery are all within walking distance.
+In nearby Square & Compass you will find a garage with convenience store for your groceries.
+Within a few hundred yards you can join the Pembrokeshire Coastal Path to explore this stunning rugged coastline with its hidden coves.